Zero paid placements. No brand can pay to rank higher on Simscanner.

 Brand Connected network 4G / 5G Main cities Rural confidence Source Confidence

 The eSIM brand is the seller.
 The local network decides actual performance.
-The per-brand network mapping is pending verification.
+The per-brand network mapping is a modelled estimate.

 ID and SIM registration (KYC)